youngboy/engine-docs/source/index.md

 _Choose this configuration in environments where you don't want to orchestrate and manage the proxy process separate from your GraphQL server._

-<h3 id="standalone-docker-container" title="Standalone Docker Container">Option 2: Standalone Docker Container</h3>
+<h3 id="standalone-docker-container" title="Docker Container">Option 2: Standalone Docker Container</h3>

 **Available for:** All servers (Node, Java, Scala, Ruby, and Elixir)